DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 builder.WithContent("This message has buttons!
 Pretty neat innit?");
 ```

 Well, there's a builder, but no buttons.
 What now?
-Simply make a new button object (`DiscordButtonComponent`) and call `.WithComponents()` on the MessageBuilder.
+Simply make a new button object (`DiscordButtonComponent`) and call `.AddComponents()` on the MessageBuilder.

 ```cs
 var myButton = new DiscordButtonComponent